-- Per Licensing requirements Elizabeth Early Childhood Programs participates in regular Evacuate, Shelter, Lockdown, Hold, and Secure drills. - All doors to Running Creek and Singing Hills Elementary are locked during business hours. - All visitors must sign in. - In the case of Safety Procedures put in place such as a Lockdown (when classroom doors are locked and children are positioned out of view) or Secure (when outside doors to the building are locked and classrooms continue to function as usual), parents may be notified by phone numbers provided - Emergency exit procedures are posted in every classroom. - Teachers receive in-service training regarding emergency procedures.
+- Per Licensing requirements Elizabeth Early Childhood Programs participates in regular Evacuate, Shelter, Lockdown, Hold, and Secure drills. - All doors are locked during business hours. - All visitors must sign in. - In the case of Safety Procedures put in place such as a Lockdown (when classroom doors are locked and children are positioned out of view) or Secure (when outside doors to the building are locked and classrooms continue to function as usual), parents may be notified by phone numbers provided - Emergency exit procedures are posted in every classroom. - Teachers receive in-service training regarding emergency procedures.
 Each building has a crisis plan.